 Fall is in the air, trees are losing their leaves and adults and children alike are hunting for the best-of-the-best Halloween costume.
 It’s that time of year again for haunted houses, pumpkin carvings, apple picking and a slew of other fun-filled fall activities.
-We collected some of the best eerily entertaining events for you and your whole family to enjoy this Halloween.

 1. Halloween at the Castle